ML, anomaly detection, and forecasting

 | Manual trigger from the ML models page | manual |

-Minimum samples default to 1,000.
-For ai_spend_anomaly, one sample = one filled hour bucket (so a 14-day lookback caps at 336 samples; new tenants need to accumulate hours, or operators set ML_MIN_TRAINING_POINTS=200 until volume builds).
+ai_spend_anomaly, one sample = one filled hour bucket (so a 14-day lookback caps at 336 samples; new tenants need to accumulate hours, or operators set ML_MIN_TRAINING_POINTS=200 until volume builds).

 Inference and ensemble

-- The statistical scorer runs.
+For each incoming metric:- The statistical scorer runs.

 - If

-- The composite score is a weighted average —
+ml-enabledis on and the model is loaded, the sidecar predicts. - The composite score is a weighted average —

-- An alert fires when the composite crosses the severity threshold.
+ML_ENSEMBLE_WEIGHTdefaults to 0.2 (20% ML, 80% statistical). - An alert fires when the composite crosses the severity threshold.

 Circuit breaker

 All sidecar calls are wrapped in a circuit breaker.
 After 3 consecutive failures or 30s timeouts, the breaker opens for 60s and detection falls back to the statistical layer.
-The ML models admin page surfaces breaker state — CLOSED, HALF_OPEN, or OPEN.
+The ML models admin page surfaces breaker state —CLOSED, HALF_OPEN, or OPEN.

 Runaway-loop and retry-storm detection

 For agent workloads — where one bug can burn $10,000 overnight — TensorCost ships a dedicated runaway-loop detector alongside the generic anomaly detection.
-It triggers on:
+It triggers on:- Sudden invocation-count spike (>3σ from the per-agent baseline).

 - Unusually long invocation chains (same

-- Cost-per-user-session spike vs the rolling baseline.
+conversation_idexceedingNcalls). - Cost-per-user-session spike vs the rolling baseline.

 Cost forecasting